These bite-sized colorful Sandwich Pinwheels make terrific little appetizers or a quick tasty lunch, and they are very kid-friendly!

 Your Sandwich Pinwheel Questions Answered:

-- Q: Where can I find oil-free tortillas?
+• Q: Where can I find oil-free tortillas?
 If you would like to make your own oil-free tortillas, this is an easy recipe.
-Engine 2 and Ezekiel also have no-oil brands.
+Engine 2 and Ezekiel also have oil-free brands.
 There may be more, but those are the 2 I’m aware of.

-- Q: Are pinwheel sandwiches hot or cold?
+• Q: Are pinwheel sandwiches hot or cold?
 Different types can be made either hot or cold.
-These are the cold version.
+This recipe is the cold version.

 Other great recipes that require no cooking: